Embedded-BDI/embedded-bdi/Usage.md

 ## Advanced

 Since the agent aims to be run in embedded platforms, resource usage must be limited.
-As a result, the size of the Event Base, Intention Base and stack of Plans per Intention must be defined in the `bases_size.mk` file.
+As a result, the size of the Event Base, Intention Base and stack of Plans per Intention must be defined in the `agent.config` file.

 ```
 EVENT_BASE_SIZE=6